·

 16#.
 Minimalist Thin-Edge Circles

-A simple, large round mirror with a razor-thin black or gold frame is the peak of contemporary “quiet luxury.”
-This design is versatile enough to work in every room of the house, from the kitchen to the bedroom.
+A simple, large round mirror with a razor-thin black or gold frame is the peak of contemporary quiet luxury.
+This design is versatile enough to work in every room of the house, from your bright kitchen to the cozy master bedroom space.

-The circular shape breaks up the “boxy” feel of most rooms, providing a soft visual relief from doors and cabinets.
-It’s a “less is more” approach that focuses purely on the beauty of the reflection and the light.
+The circular shape breaks up the boxy feel of most rooms, providing a soft visual relief from sharp doors and cabinets.
+It is a less is more approach that focuses purely on the beauty of the reflection and the natural light.

 17#.
 Leather-Strapped Hanging Rounds

-Suspending a circular mirror from a sturdy leather strap adds a touch of equestrian-inspired sophistication.
-This mounting style introduces a new material to the wall, mixing the hardness of glass with the softness of leather.
+Suspending a circular mirror from a sturdy leather strap adds a touch of equestrian-inspired sophistication to your home.
+This mounting style introduces a rich new material to the wall, mixing the hardness of glass with soft leather.

 The vertical line of the strap draws the eye upward, helping to emphasize the height of your ceilings.
-It’s a popular choice for entryways and mudrooms where a rugged yet polished look is desired.
+It is a popular choice for entryways and mudrooms where a rugged yet polished look is desired by those who love a curated aesthetic.

 18#.
 Etched Floral Glass Details

 Mirrors with delicate designs etched directly into the glass surface offer a feminine and artistic touch to a room.
-These subtle patterns catch the light and add a layer of “hidden” detail that reveals itself as you move.
+These subtle patterns catch the light and add a layer of hidden detail that reveals itself as you move about.

 This style works beautifully in dressing areas or guest rooms where a soft, romantic energy is the goal.
-The etching adds interest to the glass without cluttering the frame or the surrounding wall space.
+The etching adds visual interest to the glass without cluttering the frame or the surrounding wall space in your home.

 19#.
 Mirrored Mosaic Wall Art

 They are perfect for dark hallways or basement living areas that need a significant boost in brightness.
-A mosaic piece acts as a high-energy focal point that changes throughout the day as the sun moves.
+A mosaic piece acts as a high-energy focal point that changes throughout the day as the natural sun moves across rooms.

 20#.
 Scandinavian Light Wood Frames

 Using pale oak or birch for a mirror frame brings a sense of Nordic calm and organic simplicity to your space.
-The light wood tones pair perfectly with white walls and green houseplants for a fresh, airy vibe.
+The light wood tones pair perfectly with white walls and green houseplants for a fresh, airy vibe in your home.

-This design is ideal for creating a “slow living” atmosphere where natural materials are the primary focus.
-The thick wooden border provides a sturdy, grounding element to the ethereal quality of the glass.
+This design is ideal for creating a slow living atmosphere where natural materials are the primary focus.
+The thick wooden border provides a sturdy, grounding element to the ethereal quality of the glass you have chosen.

 21#.
 Statement Triptych Mirrors